-- Plan - Identify problems and select appropriate methodology;
+- Plan – Identify problems and select appropriate methodology

-- Do – Apply methodology to obtain solutions;
+- Do – Apply methodology to obtain solutions

 The Elective Courses include operation-based aspects vitally important in automotive manufacturing, including automotive painting, body welding, and automotive powertrain.
 Each of these is to be updated as new technologies emerge, and new electives will be assessed for future implementation by collaborating with the industrial OEM’s.

 Four different academic departments, Mechanical Engineering (ME), Chemical & Materials Engineering (CME), Electrical & Computer Engineering (ECE), and Biosystems & Agricultural Engineering (BAE) participate in PEC.
-Automotive industries have the largest, most demanding and most advanced mass production systems in the world covering very diversified technical areas consisting of the above four academic disciplines plus more.
+Automotive industries have the largest, most demanding and most advanced mass production systems in the world covering very diversified technical areas consisting of these four academic disciplines plus more.
 Hence, after initial success, the PEC Director and the PEC advisory board will assess ongoing automobile production needs and opportunities to determine whether the inclusion of other academic disciplines would further strengthen the value of the PEC and the success of students awarded the Certificate.